We’ve seen and heard disturbing evidence that suggests Vote Leave, the official referendum campaign, may have cheated in the last referendum.

 The whistleblower evidence suggests Vote Leave coordinated their work with BeLeave and AIQ, the company closely linked to now disgraced Cambridge Analytica.
 BeLeave team members sought approval for activities, BeLeave team members and AIQ staff worked from Vote Leave headquarters and BeLeave team members took part in Vote Leave campaigning activities.

 Vote Leave paid AIQ £625,000 –– supposedly on behalf of and as a donation to BeLeave.
 But how could that amount of money, the biggest single expense in the campaign, have all been spent on a tiny youth group’s social media campaign in the last 10 days of the referendum?

-After the authorities started to investigate, emails were deleted, the young volunteers were instructed what to say, and a senior Vote Leave staff member, Victoria Woodcock, went through a drive shared by Vote Leave, BeLeave and AIQ removing access for herself, Dominic Cummings and Henry de Zoete from hundreds of documents.
-We don’t know why she did this.
+After the authorities started to investigate, emails were deleted, the young volunteers were instructed what to say, and a senior Vote Leave admin account went through a drive shared by Vote Leave, BeLeave and AIQ removing access for Victoria Woodcock, Dominic Cummings and Henry de Zoete from hundreds of documents.
+We don’t know why they did this.
 Was this an attempt to preserve evidence, or to delete it?